Decision Making in Drug Development via Inference on Power: Methods

-Using the invariance property, $\hat{\beta}_{mle}=\beta(\hat{\theta}_{mle})$ is the maximum likelihood estimate for power and in general $\hat{\beta}=\beta(\hat{\theta})$ is a transformation-invariant estimate of power.
-To fully account for having estimated unknown nuisance parameters from external studies to estimate power, one could utilize a transformation of the power point estimate along with the delta method and invert a t- or Wald test to ultimately construct $H(\beta)$, {under mild regularity conditions and standard asymptotics} (see Appendix \ref{delta method} for further mathematical considerations). {Alternatively, without necessarily appealing to regularity conditions and standard asymptotics one can derive or approximate the sampling distribution of the estimator for power and numerically invert its cumulative distribution function while profiling the nuisance parameters to construct $H(\beta)$.} \\
+Using the invariance property, $\hat{\beta}_{mle}=\beta(\hat{\theta}_{mle})$ is the maximum likelihood estimate for power, and in general $\hat{\beta}=\beta(\hat{\theta})$ is a plug-in estimate of power.
+Such estimation is purely a function of the data and not of any population parameters, and so in this sense would be considered unconditional.
+To better account for having estimated unknown nuisance parameters from external studies to estimate power, one could utilize a transformation of the power point estimate along with the delta method and conduct a t- or Wald test to ultimately construct $H(\beta)$, {under mild regularity conditions and standard asymptotics} (see Appendix \ref{delta method} for further mathematical considerations). {Alternatively, without necessarily appealing to regularity conditions and standard asymptotics, one can derive or approximate the sampling distribution of the estimator for power and utilize its cumulative distribution function with restricted estimates of the nuisance parameters to construct $H(\beta)$.} Of course, to make use of all available information during inference, one could construct the profile likelihood for power and conduct the likelihood ratio test. {When $H(\theta)$ has the appearance of a distribution function on the parameter space}, one can calculate what is otherwise considered a Bayesian quantity known as \textit{probability of success}, or \textit{assurance},